FabioChiodini/titaniumcrucible/README.md

 Code in Python for an honeypot web site that logs to a remote logstash service.

-The most basic logstash configuration for this is similar to:
+The most basic logstash input configuration for this is similar to:

 ```
 input {